PX4/PX4-user_guide/en/middleware/uorb.md

 <Badge type="tip" text="main (PX4 v1.16+)" />

-Optional message versioning was introduced in PX4 v1.16 (main) to make it easier to maintain compatibility between PX4 and ROS 2 versions.
+Optional message versioning was introduced in PX4 v1.16 (main) to make it easier to maintain compatibility between PX4 and ROS 2 versions compiled against different message definitions.
 Versioned messages are designed to remain more stable over time compared to their non-versioned counterparts, as they are intended to be used across multiple releases of PX4 and external systems, ensuring greater compatibility over longer periods.

 Versioned messages include an additional field `uint32 MESSAGE_VERSION = x`, where `x` corresponds to the current version of the message.